databaseman/bloccit/README.md

 The ability to switch from one role to another has not been implemented.
 For testing purposes, an admin user (a@yahoo.com/password), and a member user (m@yahoo.com/password) have been created.

-**Technology**:  HTML, CSS, Ruby on Rails, Heroku Sendgrid mail server, ActionMailer client, and Figaro to setup environment variables.
+**Technology**:  HTML, CSS, Ruby on Rails, Bootstrap, Sendgrid mail server, ActionMailer client, and Figaro to setup environment variables.

 **Install Instruction**: